Starter • Unit 3: Daily Life

 Useful Expressions

 TEACHER: I have breakfast at home.
-What about you?
+What do you have?

 YOU: I have ___ and ___.